UOA-MEDSCI-736/kdea020-metabolomics/README.md

 ### Adjusting program parameters

 #### Step model
 The step model estimates the effect of a "break" in measurements - this is to correct for the rare circumstance of a "batch" effect with only two batches.
 In the example data, this break occured at sample C36.
 If you are using NoRAND to analyse your own data, and you suspect a similar event has occured during your data collection procedures, you may alter a parameter to reflect the individual circumstance of your data.

 In Modules/statfunctions.R, line 10, the vector `IsBreak` is a numeric that contains a listed sample number, as found in the vector `Lorder`.
 This value should be changed to the subset of `Lorder` (i.e. `Lorder[36]`) that corresponds to the last sample measured before the break in measurements.

 #### Plotting
 To ensure comparability between plots when assessing model quality, NoRAND uses a fixed Y axis scale for log(metabolite relative abundance).
 By default, when plotting on log scale NoRAND will scale from -2 to +3 orders of magnitude.
-If you are working with data that needs a larger y axis - such as a raw, non-normalised dataset for prospective analysis - you can change the values in the vector `y.lim` on line 7 of Modules/plotfunctions.R from `y.lim <- c(-2,3)` to whatever integers you like, with the format `y.lim <- c([lowerlimit],[upperlimit])`.
-The logarithmic plots will still be displayed on the same scale, now with your specified scaling.
+If you are working with data that needs a larger y axis - such as a raw, non-normalised dataset for prospective analysis - this can be altered.

+Change the values in the vector `y.lim` on line 7 of Modules/plotfunctions.R from `y.lim <- c(-2,3)` to whatever integers you like, with the format `y.lim <- c([lowerlimit],[upperlimit])`.
+The logarithmic plots will still be displayed on the same scale, now with your specified scale.

 #### Interpretive statistics
 NoRAND's q-value procedures use a lambda cutoff of 0.01 (following Benjamini-Hochburg).
 If you wish to use a more stringent, or relaxed, false discovery rate cutoff, you can alter the "lambda" setting for vectors `qvals.mod1-3` in lines 78-80 of Modules/statfunctions.R.

 #### R^2 output
 By default, NoRAND will produce an exported table, in .tdt (tab-delimited text file) format, of all R^2 values for each compound and both models.
-This may be found as exports/NoRAND_R2.tdt.
+This may be found in *exports/NoRAND_R2.tdt.*

 If the user does not desire this function, it may be disabled by commenting out the `GetAllR2()` near the bottom of NoRAND_main.R.
 Alternatively, if the user wishes to edit the output of the function or change the name of the file produced (for example) the function `GetAllR2()` is straightforward to edit, and located in Modules/statfunctions.R.
 Just alter the vector `newfile` to the file path and name you wish to export to instead.